If you’ve used Node.js for more than at least half a year, I’m fairly certain you might have come across the built-in

 For example using

-path.join we can have something like:
+path.join, we can have something along the lines of:

 const absPath = require('path').join( __dirname, '../..', 'africa/rwanda/cities.json' ); console.log(absPath); // /Users/kizito/snippets/continents/africa/rwanda/cities.json